 ALMOST THERE…

-In a bowl, combine the rinsed green leaves, the radish rounds, the vinegar (to taste), a drizzle of oil, and seasoning.
+In a bowl, combine the rinsed green leaves, the Radish rounds, the vinegar (to taste), a drizzle of oil, and seasoning.

 TIME TO DEVOUR!

 Plate up the buttery mash.
-Side with the crisp golden schnitty, the sautéed cabbage, and the radish salad.
+Side with the crisp golden schnitty, the sautéed Cabbage, and the radish salad.
 Sprinkle over the sunflower seeds.
 Divine, Chef!